Michael Laub

-Michael Laub (born 1953, in Belgium) is an avant-garde stage director and contemporary dance choreographer.
+Michael Laub (born 1953, in Belgium) is an avant-garde stage director, contemporary dance choreographer and video artist.
 His work has notably been shown at the Venice Biennale of 1984, the Festival d'Avignon of 2005, the Burgtheater in 2011, and several times at ImPulsTanz Vienna International Dance Festival and Hebbel am Ufer (HAU) Berlin.
 He has often been described as a minimalist and "one of the founding fathers of anti-illusionist theater".

 Career

 Laub's career began in the mid-1970s when based in Stockholm, founding and co-directing Maniac Productions with Edmundo Za.
 Their work was referred to as innovative; mixing Performance art and Video installation.
 Genevieve van Cauwenberge observed that the performances "are in fact polyvalent and difficult to classify.
 They make use of everything at once, combining their specific language, stage direction, plastic arts (Minimal Art), musical composition (repetitive sampling) body language (Body Art), Happening (intervention of hazard) and of course the electronic video image."

 With the founding of Remote Control Productions in 1981, Michael Laub proceeded to take his work somewhat closer to theater.
 Influenced by various forms, ranging from soap operas to classic literature and dance, his output as director of Remote Control Productions currently stands at over thirty plays.
 In what is perhaps something of an oversimplification of his extensive body of work, one can divide the material by three thematic approaches; the musical (Rough, Solo, Daniel and the Dancers, Total Masala Slammer); classic literature (Frank Wedekind's Lulu, Frankula, The Hans Christian Andersen Project); and portrait work (Portraits 360 Seconds, Out of Sorts, Alone/Gregoire, and The Biography Remix with Marina Abramović).
 One constant, since Rewind Song in 1989, has been the collaboration between Remote Control Productions and musician Larry Steinbachek, formerly of the band Bronski Beat.

-Many theater critics have noted the conventions-challenging nature of Laub's work.
+Many theater critics have noted the convention challenging nature of Laub's work.
 When reviewing Daniel and the Dancers one writer commented that "the theatrical illusion has been destroyed, and what is happening on stage is simply a new reality."
 Deconstructing theater, finding novel ways in which to reconfigure the elements of a performance, is what fascinates and distinguishes this artist.
 A review pertaining to the same piece in the Danish newspaper Politiken attributes a certain violence to this theatrical approach.
 "This is masterful comedy," writes Monna Dithmer, "-served by the Laub diva Charlotte Engelkes-and a masterclass in the Laub technique, the aim of which is to smash the whole theatre process into bits and pieces and display them in all their naked glory."